Bishop's Cleeve: Infrastructure & Development

 Bishops Cleeve is served by the A435 running through the western side of the village, with direct access to Cheltenham and Evesham.
 In 2012, the local police station was closed down, part of the county's aim of saving £18 million across the constabulary.
 The village benefits from a local library and a wide range of community facilities including sports centres, a youth centre, bowling greens, and a local football club.

 In 2010, the development of 450 houses began at Homelands Farm, with the developers, Comparo, wanting to build an extra 550 houses on top of this.
 This was rejected by Tewkesbury Borough Council in 2007, but the developers appealed to the Secretary of State for Communities and Local Government about the decision, which triggered a full planning inquiry.
 The main concerns stated were the strain on the local infrastructure it would create, and that the site is prone to flooding.
-In 2013 the Secretary of State upheld the appeal, 550 dwellings are to be built in the north-west of Bishop's Cleeve and a further 500 dwellings between Gotherington and Cleeve.
+In 2013 the Secretary of State upheld the appeal, 550 dwellings have been built in the north-west of Bishop's Cleeve and a further 500 dwellings are under construction between Gotherington and Cleeve.